 I also kept things simple with frosting.
 Domino Sugar has the simplest buttercream recipe around.
 It's pretty sweet, but this buttercream is the perfect base for the "dirt."
 I dyed the buttercream to match the graham cracker crumbs, but then I realized the color resembled a peanut butter frosting.
 Next time, Ill skip the food coloring and just use peanut butter in my frosting.

-Is there anything graham cracker crumbs can't solve!?
-Once you've frosted and covered your cupcakes with "dirt" you're ready to work with the fondant.
-Use gel food coloring (also available at craft stores) to match the terra-cotta and the succulent green colors.
 Dust your work surface with a little confectioners sugar to prevent the fondant from sticking and roll the fondant out to make your terra-cotta pot.
 Use buttercream to stick the fondant to the cake.
 Remember to wrap any unused fondant immediately or it will dry out.

 ![]() |